khelvyn80/fornix-ai-termsofservice/README.md

  We adhere to strict privacy regulations to ensure data integrity and confidentiality.

  7. Platform Usage
-Fornix AI Labs is not a substitute for professional medical advice.
+Fornix  Labs is not a substitute for professional medical advice.
 While we strive for accuracy, all information provided through the platform is for informational purposes only.
 Always consult a qualified healthcare professional for diagnosis and treatment.

  8. Limitation of Liability
-Fornix AI Labs is not liable for:
+Fornix  Labs is not liable for:
  Any misuse or misinterpretation of the information provided.
  Delays, interruptions, or failures in the platform due to external factors.
  Unauthorized access resulting from user negligence.